agoh0008/ETC5512_A1/README.md

 # ETC5512: Assignment 1 - Qantas Data Extraction Project

-This repository includes the work and materials for Assignment 1 of the ETC5512 unit (Wild-caught data).
+This repository contains the work and materials for Assignment 1 of the ETC5512 unit (Wild-caught data).

 ## Objective